MicrosoftDocs/cloud-adoption-framework/docs/security/best-practices/managing-secrets.md

 There are different types of "keys" that can be used within various Azure services:

-- Keys used for encryption-at-rest and/or encryption-in-transit (NOTE: This section will focus on encryption-at-rest)
+- Keys used for encryption-at-rest and/or encryption-in-transit (NOTE: The following section will focus on encryption-at-rest)
 - Keys used for connectivity to various Azure services

 ### **Keys used for encryption**

+Read [this](https://docs.microsoft.com/azure/security/fundamentals/encryption-overview) document for an encryption overview in Azure.

-The two types of keys for encryption-at-rest are: PMK - Platform-Managed Keys vs. CMK - Customer-Managed Keys
+The two types of keys for encryption-at-rest are:

+- Platform-Managed Keys, also known as PMK
+- Customer-Managed Keys, also known as CMK or bring-your-own-key (BYOK)

-As mentioned earlier to the documentation of your various business requirements, what are your encryption-at-rest requirements with respect to key management.
+As mentioned above, to the documentation of your various business requirements, what are your encryption-at-rest requirements with respect to key management.
 Ask yourself: *Are there any exceptions that I need to be made aware of?*

-Do note that you may find various exceptions to various Azure services may not support Customer-Managed Keys (CMK).
+Do note that you may find various exceptions to various Azure services that may not support customer-managed keys (CMK).
 Validate these exceptions with your business stakeholders for each Azure service within your workload.

-PMK - Platform-Managed Keys
-CMK - Customer-Managed Keys

-**Best practice**: Use *Platform-Managed Keys* due to operational simplicity when *Customer-Managed Keys* are not required as they are managed and rotated by the platform.
+**Best practice**: When CMKs are not required, use PMKs due to operational simplicity as they are managed (including rotation) by the platform.

-If your business requires Customer Managed Keys for encryption-at-rest, ensure you document the various Azure services that support this and their limitations or their release status, such as Preview or GA.
+If your business requires customer-managed keys for encryption-at-rest, ensure you document the various Azure services that support this and their limitations or their release status, such as Preview or GA.
 For example, Azure Monitor supports customer-managed keys and the documents any limitations.

 [!IMPORTANT]
 **Best practice**: Using customer-managed keys?
 Rotate your keys on a frequent interval for each of the Azure services within your workloads.
 If backups are encrypted with your CMKs, ensure your key rotation allows these backups to be restored successfully.